-I am making the hot dogs wrapped in crescent dough and baked in the oven for our indoor camping party.
+I will be making the hot dogs wrapped in crescent dough and baked in the oven for our indoor camping party.

 A bamboo skewer inserted in the middle will have them kids thinking that they toasted them for themselves over the make shift campfire.

 What fun!
 To see how to make them, just print out the recipe from the recipe card at the bottom of the post.

 5. What indoor camping party would be complete without some S’mores?

 No camping trip would be complete without some s’mores.
 These graham cracker, chocolate and marshmallow treats are the highlight of any fun indoor camping party.